qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 Now Save and Restart.

+***

+***

 # FAQ

+**This is an optimized and fairly comprehensive guide resulting from questions from dozens of users on Discord.**

+**You are encouraged to read it fully as it will very likely answer most of your questions you'll have along the way.**

 ## I've configured everything using the guide, but my first layers still aren't perfect